The Permanent Displays at Wolverhampton Art Gallery

 Sensing Sculpture: The award-winning Sensing Sculpture exhibition encourages visitors to touch, smell and listen to the works on display.
 Abstract works, found objects and textile art sit alongside traditional bronzes and objects from nature, each one chosen for its sensory properties.
-Braille interpretation is provided throughout the gallery, and all visitors are encouraged to learn some Braille during their visit using a giant wall panel.

 Northern Ireland Collection: A landmark collection for an English gallery, examining Northern Ireland’s past, present and future, with challenging contributions from Willie Doherty, Jock McFadyen, Rita Duffy and John Keane that explore ‘The Troubles’ and beyond.
 Changing displays highlight key themes and figures.